-- Investigating the case to provide independent, factual information to the court - Monitoring the case to ensure compliance with court orders - Determining whether appropriate services are being offered to the child and family - Preparing regular written reports for the court and parties to the case attorneys and GALs who are appointed to represent a child.
-In Arkansas, the child's attorney is contracted through a State agency, while in Colorado, Kentucky, and Oregon, attorney expenses are paid by either a State agency or a specially designated fund.
+- Investigating the case to provide independent, factual information to the court - Monitoring the case to ensure compliance with court orders - Determining whether appropriate services are being offered to the child and family - Preparing regular written reports for the court and parties to the case represent a child.28 In Arkansas, the child's attorney is contracted through a State agency, while in Colorado, Kentucky, and Oregon, attorney expenses are paid by either a State agency or a specially designated fund.
 In California and Connecticut, the child's attorney and GAL are assigned by the public defender's office, which also has the responsibility to pay the fees of the attorney and GAL.